 The 1980s were no easier on Billy Hull.
 Charges of tax evasion of his night clubs while being incarcerated led him to going broke.

-There are rumors several families moved in and out of the Swinger’s Palace over the years.
+It is rumored several families moved in and out of the home throughout the years before it was vacated.
 Recently, vandals broke in the home destroying everything in sight.
 The home fell into foreclosure becoming seized by the city for back taxes.
-The Swinger’s Tiki Palace has been condemned for years and was finally demolished on September 7, 2017.
+The Swinger’s Tiki Palace has been condemned and was later demolished on September 7, 2017.